poliklinikvildan/ejtos-react_budget_app/README.md

-Once all the files and folders are combined as shown in the VS Code editor screenshot above, you can run the project folder using the following command in a terminal or command prompt:
+Once all the files and folders are combined as shown in the VS Code editor screenshot above, one can run the project folder using the following command in a terminal or command prompt:
 ```bash
 npm start
 ```